openvinotoolkit/openvino/docs/ops/arithmetic/Sin_1.md

 a_{i} = sin(a_{i})
 \f]

-The sine of an acute angle $\theta$ is defined in the context of a right triangle: for the specified angle, it is the ratio of the length of the side that is opposite that angle (the opposite), to the length of the longest side of the triangle (the hypotenuse).
+The sine of an acute angle theta is defined in the context of a right triangle: for the specified angle, it is the ratio of the length of the side that is opposite that angle (the opposite), to the length of the longest side of the triangle (the hypotenuse).

 \f[